Jonesatron/CSS-Variable-Generator/README.md

 If you check the HTML element on your project you should now have 7 CSS Variables appended and ready to use in you project.

 ## Naming Conventions
-The variables will have the following names (where the argument 'variableName' is 'colorPrimary'):
+--${baseColor}-100 is the lightest variation and its 75% lighter. --${baseColor}-400 is the base color. --${baseColor}-700 is the darkest variation and is 75% darker.
+The variables will have the following names (where the argument 'variableName' is 'colorPrimary' and the 'baseColor' is '#45a59c'' ):

 ```css
 :root {